-Learn about the benefits of becoming a Cambridge school at www.cie.org.uk/startcambridge.
-Email us at info@cie.org.uk to find out how your organisation can register to become a Cambridge school.
+Learn about the benefits of becoming a Cambridge school at www.cambridgeinternational.org/startcambridge Email us at info@cambridgeinternational.org to find out how your organisation can register to become a Cambridge school.

-Teacher support 2.
+2. Teacher support

-Support materials 2.1
+2.1 Support materials